Why the Emotional Recovery Home is Essential

 Nestled in the heart of my hometown, Thibodaux, a small country town in deep south Louisiana, the Emotional Recovery Retreat space is a sanctuary for people to heal, restore, and transform.
 Hugging the banks of Bayou Lafourche, 60 miles southwest of New Orleans, this sacred space draws inspiration from the love and safety I experienced as a child at my grandmother’s home.
 It was there that I first learned the power of receiving unconditional care, a space where I felt both physically and emotionally nourished, especially during times of overwhelming stress and uncertainty during my childhood.

 My grandmother’s home has been a refuge to so many in Thibodaux - a French word meaning bold and brave.
 It was where the weight of the world seemed lighter, where the warmth of her sweet potato pies filled the air, and where her big-hearted gestures—like turning her living room into a cozy sleeping space for all the grandkids—provided a sense of security and belonging.
 It was within these walls that I first felt what it meant to truly heal, emotionally and spiritually.
-That is the essence of the Emotional Recovery Home: a space to feel safe, supported, and nurtured, just as I did at my grandmother’s side.

 A Place of Rest, Recovery, & Renewal